Malaysian PM to ask king to declare state of emergency - sources | Politics

 Malaysian PM to ask king to declare state of emergency - sources

-Malaysian Prime Minister Muhyiddin Yassin will on Friday ask the king to declare a state of emergency, two sources with direct knowledge of the matter said.
+Malaysian Prime Minister Muhyiddin Yassin will ask the king to declare a state of emergency on Friday, two sources with direct knowledge of the matter said, a move that opposition leader Anwar Ibrahim denounced as an attempt to cling to power.

-The proposed emergency would include a suspension of parliament, which was scheduled to reconvene in November, one of the sources said.
-The sources, who did not want to be named as they were not authorised to speak to the media, did not identify the reason for the premier's request.
+The sources, who spoke on condition they not be identified as they were not authorised to speak to the media, did not give the reason for the premier's request.
+The proposed emergency would include the suspension of parliament, which was scheduled to reconvene in November, one of the sources said.
+Malaysia is seeing a resurgence in coronavirus cases.
+Meanwhile, Muhyiddin is facing a leadership challenge from Anwar, who said last month he had majority support in parliament to form a new government.

 - READ MORE ON: